MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 \subsection{The \lya-LyC connection}

-The most promising tracers of \fesc at low redshift are the properties of \lya emission, both spectral and spatial \citep{FLury2022LzLCS_results, Jaskot2024multivariateLyC_lowz, SaldanaLopez2025HF}.
-Thanks to the IFU data of \objname from MUSE, we have full access to both.
-In the following sections, we outline the \lya properties of \objname and establish whether they agree with the predictions from low-redshift for LCEs and therefore what the prospects are for using these predictions within the EoR.
+Thanks to the IFU data of \objname from MUSE, we have full access to both spectral and spatial \lya tracers of \fesc.
+We start by comparing \objname's \lya properties to low redshift predictions.
 A summary of all the relevant properties is given in Table~\ref{tab:lya}.